chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/collection-forking.md

 {% /TabbedCodeBlock %}

-For a longer end-to-end demo, see the advanced forking example in the Chroma repo: [Forking notebook](https://github.com/chroma-core/chroma/blob/main/examples/advanced/forking.ipynb).
+In this notebook you can find a comprehensive demo, where we index a codebase in a Chroma collection, and use forking to efficiently create collections for new branches: [Forking notebook](https://github.com/chroma-core/chroma/blob/main/examples/advanced/forking.ipynb).

 ## Pricing